no6969el/iracing-x3d-tuning/README.md

 ---

-# iRacing Tuning Guide & Scripts
+# Tuning Guide & Scripts

 In this repo (the guide's [download](https://github.com/no6969el/iracing-x3d-tuning/archive/refs/heads/main.zip) gets you all of it):